-2. Provider ID Number
+2. Provider ID number

 Enter the Beacon provider ID number of the provider that was paid for the service.
-If the claim was paid under an incorrect provider number, the claim must be voided, and a new claim must be submitted with the correct provider ID number.
+If the claims paid under an incorrect provider number, the claim must be voided, and a new claim must be submitted with the correct provider ID number

-3. Member Name
+3. Member name